 Regular train services connect London and the southeast coast with Eastbourne and Seaford.
 This perfect day hike will get you out across the scenic coastal countryside of the Seven Sisters.

 by Alice from Adventures of Alice

 Located in Dorset, one of the best hikes in the UK is from Lulworth Cove to Durdle Door.
-Durdle Door is an extremely popular tourist destination both for its beauty and for its history.
-It is most famous for its natural stone arch which dates back all the way to the Jurassic period, which was roughly 190 million years ago.
+Durdle Door is a top-rated tourist destination for its beauty and history.
+It is most famous for its natural stone arch, which dates back to the Jurassic period, roughly 190 million years ago.

-Lulworth cove is another amazing place to see, it has beautiful views and cliffs of many different colours.
-The walk from Durdle Door to Lulworth cove is quite easy and only takes about 25 minutes (35 if you stop to take in the views).
-If you are driving to your start location there is an all-day parking charge of around £10, which is valid from 9am to 9pm, any time outside of that the car park is closed.
+Lulworth cove is another fantastic place to see, it has beautiful views and cliffs of many different colours.
+The walk from Durdle Door to Lulworth cove is relatively easy and only takes about 25 minutes (35 if you stop to take in the views).
+If you are driving to your start location, there is an all-day parking charge of around £10, which is valid from 9am to 9pm; any time outside of that, the car park is closed.

-You can also choose a cheaper parking fair of £5 but this only gives you 4 hours, at any time between 9am and 9pm.
-Once you’ve walked to Lulworth cove from Durdle Door, you can stop for lunch or dinner in a nearby cafe, such as the Boat Shed Cafe, and then relax and take in the views before walking back.’
+You can also choose a cheaper parking fair of £5, but this only gives you 4 hours, anytime between 9am and 9pm.
+Once you’ve walked to Lulworth cove from Durdle Door, you can stop for lunch or dinner in a nearby cafe, such as the Boat Shed Cafe, and then relax and take in the views before walking back.